-The JMM also provides many teaching opportunities for professors and their classes at Earlham College.
-Courses from all divisions on campus have used our exhibits and collections, such as Ecological Biology, Biodiversity, History of the Ancient Mediterranean, Natural History Museum Curation, Drawing I, Vertebrate Zoology and French 102.
-A minimum of 300 college students come to the museum or use our collections in courses each year.
+The Joseph Moore Museum's collections are vital assets for the Earlham College community and the Wayne County region.
+The collections provide experiential learning opportunities for students and support for faculty.
+Courses from all divisions on campus use our exhibits and collections (e.g. Ecological Biology, Biodiversity, History of the Ancient Mediterranean, Natural History Museum Curation, Drawing I, Photography, Vertebrate Zoology, French 102).
+More than 300 college students come to the museum in their classes or use our collections in their courses each year.

 The Bird, Mammal, and Herpetology Collections are now available online.
 Contact us for login information.